skip to Main Content

 Opportunity for Studio Growth

-There are only so many teaching hours that our schedules allow each week, which can really limit our studio growth.
+There are only so many teaching hours that our schedules allow each week, which can really limit studio growth.
 If hiring more teachers or switching to group lessons doesn’t appeal, then Rotating Lessons are another way to increase the number of students you can teach without increasing the number of hours you teach.

 Chance to Observe Practice